tinymce/tinymce-docs/tinydrive/tinydrive-api/standalone.md

 ### `target`

 This setting enables you to render tinydrive within a target element by using a css selector.
+If the container has display: flex then the container will be filled with the Tiny Drive UI this could be useful if you want to position the Tiny Drive UI inside your web applications interface.

 **Type:** `String`